-A report in The China Times back in October 2020, discussed here, suggested that the M1 iMac would launch in spring 2021.
+This theory has been doing the rounds for a while: a report in The China Times back in October 2020, discussed here, predicted that the M1 iMac would launch in spring 2021.
+But the evidence has really started to mount up more recently.

-Aside from the new processor (discussed in detail below) there is something else coming that is just as exciting (if not more so).
+Aside from the new Apple processor (discussed in detail below), something else is coming that's just as exciting, if not more so.
 The iMac is said to be getting a redesign.

 There are lots of reasons why we think it's time for Apple to redesign the iMac: it's not very ergonomic, the design looks dated, and the screen is no longer worth bragging about.
 As we said at the beginning of this article, our main criticism is that the iMac design hasn't really changed in over a decade.
 This is, in fact, the longest Apple has ever gone without refreshing a product's design.
-We discuss why the iMac needs a redesign here.
+In a separate article we discuss why the iMac needs a redesign.

 So, on the assumption that Apple must be looking at redesigning the iMac, what do we expect to see?

-Sources quotes in a Bloomberg report indicate that we can expect to see Apple slim down the boarders around the screen - often referred to as the bezels.
+Sources quotes in a January 2021 Bloomberg report indicate that we can expect to see Apple slim down the boarders around the screen - often referred to as the bezels.
 The size of the 'chin' below the screen will also be reduced.
 Additionally the iMac will have a completely flat back, rather than the curved rear it has currently.
 Read more: Redesigned iMac and G4 Cube-like Mac Pro coming.
+Bloomberg's sources indicates that these new iMacs are known by the codenames J456 and J457 will replace the existing 21.5in and 27in iMacs.

 Alongside slimmer bezels we expect to see a bigger display and better display tech on the iMac, based on the redesigns that other Macs have undergone.
 By transitioning to slimmer bezels we could see a bigger screen on the iMac without the iMac itself getting any bigger.
 There are in fact rumours that a 23in iMac is destined to replace the 21.5in model (more on that below).